congzhang365/IPA_flashcard/README.md

 *   Add recordings for the non-pulmonic consonants and diacritics
 *   Check example details and improve tips
 *   Develop IPA Lab for customised synthesis
-*   Integrate keyboard and/or marking tool for auto marking

 ---